Automatic league tables...

 If you are designated as the owner of a club's entry, you will see an 'edit' icon and a 'delete' icon in the title bar of your club's entry in the club list.

-League secretaries see some extra links.
-A set of links alongside the name of each league permits the secretary to:
+As shown below, league secretaries see some extra links for competitions that they run.
+A set of icons alongside the name of each competition permits the secretary to:

 Each league has a designated league secretary.
 In addition to defining the teams and their managers (see below) the secretary may also: